Marily-Vlontzou/XAI-framework-for-MCI-AD-diagnosis/README.md

 ## A comprehensive interpretable machine learning framework for Mild Cognitive Impairment and Alzheimer's disease diagnosis

-This is the repository containing the code of the experiments presented in this paper
+This is the repository containing the code of the experiments presented in this paper.

 ## Open this notebook in Google Colab:

+The notebook is too large to be displayed in Github.
+You can either download it locally or press the button to open it in Google Colab.

 <a target="_blank" href="https://colab.research.google.com/github/Marily-Vlontzou/XAI-framework-for-MCI-AD-diagnosis/blob/main/XAI_ADNI.ipynb">
   <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>